grycap/oscar/examples/text-to-speech/README.md

 # Text to Speech

-Example of text to speech in OSCAR using [Google Speech](https://pypi.org/project/google-speech/) library, where introducing an input of text string or text file return an audio file
+Example of text to speech in OSCAR using [Google Speech](https://pypi.org/project/google-speech/) library, where introducing an input of text string or text file return an audio file.

 ## STEP 1: Deploy the OSCAR cluster on an IaaS Cloud